Central Limit Theorems for Stochastic Gradient Descent Quantile Estimators: SGD Quantile Estimators as a Markov Chain

-Due to Theorem 5.5.12 in \cite{durrett2019probability}, an irreducible Markov chain has a unique stationary distribution if and only if it is positive recurrent.
-We apply the following Foster's theorem to prove that the Markov chain \eqref{sgd} is positive recurrent.
-Once it is done, the convergence to the stationary distribution is guaranteed by Theorem 5.7.2 in \cite{durrett2019probability}.
+An irreducible and positive recurrent Markov chain has a unique stationary distribution; see, e.g., Theorem 21.13 in \cite{levin2017markov}.
+We leverage Foster's lemma to prove that the Markov chain \eqref{sgd} is positive recurrent.
+Once it is done, the periodic convergence in Proposition \ref{markovchain} is an immediate consequence.
+For convenience, we state Foster's lemma below.